All Episodes

 So then we'd have to rely on a veto of any tax increase.

-It's not you're not interested in that.
+It's not, you're not interested in that.

-Capital gains tax cuts, and I'm interested in it because it represents economic growth.
+And I'm interested in it because it represents economic growth.

-I mentioned uh also at this speech on Saturday night, and I've mentioned on this program.
+I mentioned also at this speech on Saturday night, what I've mentioned on this program, McCain almost quit the Republican Party in 2001.

-He's so fed up over what happened at the South Carolina primary in 2000, and that he's the one that approached John Kerry, the haughty uh John Kerry about being his VP candidate in 2004.
+And he's the one that approached John Kerry, the haughty John Kerry, about being his VP candidate in 2004.

 And of course, when I say this, some people say, prove it.

-Prove it.
+Prove it?

-I mean, it's every bit, but okay.
+I mean, it's every, but okay.

-I mean, this this guy is.
+I mean, this guy is just calling Grassy Knoll.

-This this guy's this is indescribable.
+This guy is indescribable.

-Now this is Webb audio.
+Now, this is web audio.

 He said this about McCain.

-Um did conduct in uh negotiations through third parties about whether or not he would leave the Republican Party and become an independent, more or less aligned in the Senate with the Democrats.
+Although he doesn't want to talk to reporters about it now, there was a time, and I was privy to some of those who were involved, did conduct negotiations through third parties about whether or not he would leave the Republican Party and become an independent, more or less aligned in the Senate with the Democrats.

-That's it was it was happening about the time Jim Jeffords jumped.
+It was happening about the time Jim Jeffords jumped.

-And then uh Blumenthal continued with this.
+And then Blumenthal continued with this.

-I I don't think he needs to do that so much.
+I don't think he needs to do that so much.

 I think they don't have any choice right now.